tryigit/AdrenoGpuDriver/README.md

 ## Community Created Drivers
 https://tryigit.dev/snapdragon-drivers

 To support community drivers, send your own driver modules on this telegram group.
+I stopped working for the community because I don't like the community.

 ### Telegram:
 https://t.me/chinacloudgroup